 Our Managing Director, Ryan Spanger was recently interviewed by Yana Martens on Linkedin Live.
-Yana specialises in helping people to feel more comfortable in front of the camera and to communicate their message through video production more effectively
+Yana specialises in helping people to feel more comfortable in front of the camera and to communicate their message through professional video production more effectively.

 Speaker 1: (00:01)

 Hello everyone.
 It’s 12 o’clock in Melbourne and it’s nice to be back here.
 As you know, I’ve been to bit, um, slowing down if my livestreams it’s, uh, only one livestream this week.
 We have Ryan today and I might have a few more next week.
 And then from July, I’m gonna move to the weekly show.
 So it will be more organised and more educational.
 So, because I feel like I really want him to be zoomed out, but by now, and now when we slowly back going back to normal yesterday, I actually went to have a coffee in the coffee shop all my God.
 I actually sit down in the coffee shop and had the coffee.
 So we’re definitely moving back to normal.
 And I’m really excited to talk with Ryan today about some new normal of video production.
 Hi Ryan, how are you today?